 Most houses in Xidi are in the form of a courtyard residence.
 Since the climate in southern China is generally more accommodating and winter is less cold and windy, the southern-style Chinese courtyard residences appear much more open to the natural elements with greater integration between the indoors and the outdoors, as compared to the northern ones typically seen in Beijing.

 In the southern style, rooms are often built around a patio, with a lounge fully opening up to the landscaped paving area, which is not just the source for natural light and ventilation, but functions as the extended living room.

-Such arrangement is designed to introduce the nature into the intimate living quarters and keep the natural elements relevant to people’s daily lives, even for those who are usually home-bound.
+Such an arrangement is designed to introduce nature into the intimate living quarters and keep the natural elements relevant to people’s daily lives, even for those who are usually home-bound.
 It’s a safe place for small kids to play outdoors, an accessible field for senile or aged to enjoy the sun and breeze, a piece of nature for young ladies who were not allowed to venture outside in the old days to linger around, and an extended lounge area for family’s get-together events.

 A typical floor plan of Xidi residence: 1, room; 2, lounge; 3, dining; 4, courtyard/patio

 This is the floor plan of a courtyard residence in village Xidi.
 It is a two-storey building with upper level accessed through two staircases in both front and back courtyards.
 All the rooms on the ground level have a door directly to a patio, while the rooms on the upper floor are linked by verandas.